Find Affordable College Courses

 $48,690 Average Tuition & Fees

-Saint Michael’s College came in at #12 in this year’s edition of the Best Value Education Schools in the New England Region ranking.
-Located in the suburb of Colchester, Saint Michael's is a private not-for-profit college with a small student population.
+Saint Michael’s College ranked #12 on this year’s Best Value Education Schools in the New England Region list.
+Located in the midsize suburb of Colchester, Saint Michael's is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for undergraduate students at Saint Michael’s are $48,690 per year.
+Saint Michael’s undergraduate students pay an average of $48,690 in tuition and fees each year.
 After completing their degree, education graduates from Saint Michael's carry an average student debtload of $27,000.

 Additional Noteworthy Schools